official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 19 Letter C to Manning, 26 February 2002, ‘US Policy on Iraq’.
 20 JIC Assessment, 27 February 2002, ‘Iraq: Saddam Under the Spotlight’.

-12

-The Report of the Iraq Inquiry71.
-The discussion in Cabinet was couched in terms of Iraq’s need to comply with its obligations, and future choices by the international community on how to respond to the threat which Iraq represented.
+71. The discussion in Cabinet was couched in terms of Iraq’s need to comply with its obligations, and future choices by the international community on how to respond to the threat which Iraq represented.